 You aren’t evaluating cultural fit.

 A prospective employee may look incredible on paper, and even do exceptionally well during an interview.
-However, the true test of seeing if they will fit within the company is to put them in the thick of it.
+However, the true test of seeing if they will fit within the company to put them in the thick of it.
+You can do this by conducting a peer interview.

 Identify commonalities among the top performers in your company, and gauge if the candidate possesses those qualities.
 Can they uphold the company’s values while being an efficient employee?